ct-report/IT/README.md

 **On January 29, 2021 first release on Huawei App Gallery, that supports both HMS Contact Shield API & Apple+Google Exposure Notifications API.** It allows to run the official app also on the latest GMS uncertified devices by Honor/Huawei.

+**Since June 13, 2021 the app can be also used as a wallet to store EU Digital Green Certificates**.

 Play Store | https://play.google.com/store/apps/details?id=it.ministerodellasalute.immuni
 -----------|-----------------------------------------------------------------------------
 Sources & Documentation | https://github.com/immuni-app